 In this tutorial, we’ll stay with the default settings, but you can make any changes you like.
 After that, you’ll need to click the ‘Next Step’ button.
 You’re almost finished!

-The last step is to publish your live sale notification to your online store.
-On this page, you will see a confirmation that your website is connected, and a preview of your campaign will be displayed.
+The last step is to publish your live sale notification.
+On this final page, you will need to connect TrustPulse to your website using an embed code.

-All you need to do is click the ‘Launch your TrustPulse campaign’ button to push it live.
+Once TrustPulse confirms the connection is successful, just click the ‘Launch your TrustPulse campaign’ button to push it live.

 Note: Sometimes, it takes a few minutes to complete the connection to your site.
 You can test whether your site is connected by clicking the green ‘Check Now’ button.